Our Mission statement at St Peter’s

 RE is taught through the “Come and See” programme where we are invited to explore through the themes of the Church, Sacraments and Christian living.
 RE is an integral part of every experience during the school day from praying together as a school or class community, to how we should follow and promote Jesus’ example of loving and caring for everyone around us.
 We expect and encourage all members of our community to show respect for everyone as members of God’s Family.

 We encourage our children to help their friends, members of the local community and those further afield.
-This is achieved through our sponsored events to raise money for such agencies as CAFOD.
-This enables the children to support other children and families which are not as fortunate as themselves, as well as supporting local charities through such school celebrations as our Harvest Festival.
+This is achieved through fundraising events to raise money for such agencies as CAFOD and our local hospice.
+This enables the children to learn about the needs of others, which are different from their own needs and experiences and to begin to learn about Catholic social teaching.

 We learn about the teachings of the Catholic Church and also about other World faiths such as Judaism and Hinduism.
 We attend school Mass both in school and at St Peter’s Church in Dagenham as well as reconciliation services in order for the children to take time to reflect and to say they are sorry.
 We also use our prayer area for class liturgies.